 Texas Hotel Occupancy Taxes

-Persons traveling on official University business inside Texas shall claim exemption from the state portion of hotel occupancy tax, using a Texas Hotel Occupancy Tax Exemption Certificate.
-(References)
+Persons traveling on official University business inside Texas shall claim exemption from the state portion of hotel occupancy tax, using a UHV Texas Hotel Occupancy Tax Exempt Certificate.

 Payment of Exempt Taxes